Maryland Incorporation Services

 The base filing fee is $100, but there’s also an “organization and capitalization fee” of $20 for corporations that plan to issue stock.
 (This organization fee increases if you have over $100K in combined par value—or over 5K shares with no par value).

-Need your approval fast?
-Expediting is an extra $50, bringing your total up to $170—to which you’ll add a 3% convenience fee for paying by credit card.
+Unexpedited mailed filings take weeks to process.
+Most people either expedite mailed filings or file online (online filings are automatically considered expedited.)
+Expediting is an extra $50, bringing your total up to $170—to which you’ll add a 3% convenience fee if paying by credit card.

-Hire Northwest to form your Maryland corporation and your total, out-the-door cost is $410 for 3-day filing time.
+Hire Northwest to form your Maryland corporation and your total, out-the-door cost is $410, including 7-10 day expediting.

 How long does it take to start a Maryland corporation?